Prag8855/aab/content/guides/fiktionsbescheinigung.md

 - **With your [residence permit](/glossary/Aufenthaltstitel) application**
     When [apply for your residence permit](/guides/residence-permit#how-to-apply-in-berlin), ask for a *Fiktionsbescheinigung* in your message.
 Include proof of your travel plans.
 - **By email**
     [Contact the *Ausländerbehörde*](/guides/immigration-office#how-to-contact-the-auslanderbehorde).
-In your message, explain your travel plans, and why you need a *Fiktionsbescheinigung*.[^5] You can use the [emergency form](/out/auslanderbehorde-contact-emergency) for this.
+In your message, explain your travel plans, and why you need a *Fiktionsbescheinigung*.[^5] If you must travel in a few weeks, use the [emergency form](/guides/immigration-office#emergencies).

 In Berlin, you can get a *Fiktionsbescheinigung* if...